Do Go On - 541 - The Freedom House Ambulance Service

 Oh, beautiful.

-Yeah, I don't know why that wasn't clear when I said they tag team you.
+that wasn't clear when I said they tagged me.

-I was just, no.
+I was just,

-Would you all bind in a weird place?
+would you all bind in a weird place?

-Or if you hear someone say these two people tag team here, you think immediately you don't think about painting?
+Or if you hear someone say these two people tag team you,

-I was thinking of something else.
+Wishfully, I was thinking of something else.

-Well, I'm afraid not.
+Okay, well, I'm afraid not.

 From those two stone cold hoddies?